What is Preimplantation Genetic Testing- Aneuploidy (PGT-A)?

 - Diagnosed carriers of chromosomal aberrations

-- Sequencing based PGS lead to higher resolution and detects segmental deletions and duplications
+- Sequencing based PGT-A lead to higher resolution and detects segmental deletions and duplications

 - Robust sequencing technology that provides sensitive and replicable results